1 SCOPE

 3.5 MONITORING

-Using a variety of automated system and application level reporting tools, the Systems Administration team, in conjunction with senior development team members, monitor the hosted and corporate environments on a daily basis and have notifications configured to flag any activity that would compromise either environment.
+Using a variety of automated system and application reporting tools, the IT team, in conjunction with senior development team members, monitor hosted and corporate environments on a daily basis and have alerts configured to flag any activity that would compromise either environment.

 Issues discovered during monitoring are evaluated for impact and escalated through the proper channels within Berkshire to ensure the issue is handled properly.